Watch a local eat one in a restaurant! There's no gobbling, no gush

 offering sandwiches made from leftovers to any workers who came to

 their restaurant's back door at the end of the day.
-For five cents, a
+For five cents,

 striker could buy a sandwich filled with gravy and `debris' (trimmings